pjvinmasangkay/FinanceWise/README.md

 ## II.
 Explanation of How Python Concepts, Libraries, etc. Were Applied

 The **FinanceWise: Personal Finance Management System** was designed using key programming principles and Python's standard libraries to achieve modularity, efficiency, and reliability.
-Below is an academic analysis of how various Python concepts and libraries were applied:
+Below is an analysis of how various Python concepts and libraries were applied:

 ### Object-Oriented Programming (OOP):

 1.1. **Encapsulation**: The project utilizes a class, `PersonalFinanceManager`, to encapsulate all functionalities related to managing finances.
-Methods within this class, such as `add_transaction`, `view_transactions`, and `get_summary`, handle specific tasks, keeping the logic organized.
+Methods within this class, such as `load_transactions(self)`, `save_transactions(self)`, `add_transaction(self, transaction_type, amount, description)`, `delete_transaction(self, index)`, and `get_summary(self)` handle specific tasks, keeping the logic organized.
+While the `FinanceWiseApp` class manages the GUI and user interaction.

 1.2. **Abstraction**: Hides internal complexities like file handling, offering clean methods for tasks like adding and viewing transactions.
 This improves the user experience and system usability.